 Need a PATENT For YOUR IDEA?

-A Granted Patent is essential to claim a monopoly for an idea, device, substance, method or process.
+A Granted Patent is essential to claim a monopoly for any new inventive or innovative ideas, devices, substances, methods or processes.

 There are many other forms of Patent options available:

 - A Divisional Patent lasts 20 years.

 Our Patent Attorneys will choose one the right option for you that best suits your unique situation.

 Choose the wrong patent and it can substantially limit your protection and overseas patent options.